Macular Degeneration

 Drusen, Choroidal Neovascularization and ARMD

 The biological waste products that can accumulate in the macula are collectively referred to as drusen.
 Drusen seem to accumulate in the eye during the mature years, although there are conditions where drusen are seen in younger patients.
 Drusen are generally located beneath the retina, in a layer of cells called the retinal pigment epithelium, or RPE.
 The RPE backs the entire retina and serves as a crucial metabolic intermediary between the retina and the layer of blood vessels that feed the back side of the retina, the choroid.
 When drusen accumulate, they interfere with the functioning of the RPE, and this in turn interferes with the functioning of the outer layers of the retina.
 As this process advances, the RPE cells atrophy or undergo cellular death.
 Without functional RPE cells to support the photoreceptors, these outer retinal cells also dysfunction and begin to affect central vision.
-Eventually, the photoreceptors of the retina also atrophy and this slowly progressive disease is called dry (or nonexudative) macular degeneration.
-In addition, as the RPE cells dysfunction, the barrier they form between the retina and the choroid can also breakdown and microscopic holes can develop.
+Eventually, the photoreceptors of the retina also atrophy, and this slowly progressive disease is called dry (or nonexudative) macular degeneration.
+In addition, as the RPE cells dysfunction, the barrier they form between the retina and the choroid can breakdown and microscopic holes can develop.
 Sometimes after this happens, the choroid in that area sends new capillaries into the hole and under the retina.
 This condition is called choroidal neovascularization.
 The new vessels are not useful and not healthy.
 They leak blood into the space below the retina and prevent the retina from functioning.
 This accumulated blood can actually lift the retina up away from the RPE and further compromise the metabolic support of the retina.
-It can seriously decrease the fine vision permitting central detailed viewing.
+It can seriously decrease the fine vision that permits central detailed viewing.

 Monitoring